Ali-Saad/p2-platypodes3/README.md

 * Data displayed on a web page.
 <img src = static/README/nm-page.png>
 * Wow
     * I learned to use some JavaScript while working on this project.
 I still don't understand it completely but I understand it way more than before.
 I used the Javascripts to see which fields were filled so I could perform the pythagorean theorem with the right variables.
 The empty fields are set to null or empty.
 I also made the triangle with javascript in hopes of having a triangle that changes dimentions as values are added but that was not acheivable this week.
-[Link to Code](https://github.com/Ali-Saad/p2-platypodes3/blob/master/members/navodit/templates/Pythagorean.html#L125)
+[Link](https://github.com/Ali-Saad/p2-platypodes3/blob/master/members/navodit/templates/Pythagorean.html#L125)

 #### Pragadeesh's Lab (Score: 5/5)
 * [Mini Lab on Website](http://76.176.59.167/pragadeesh/pascal/)